 Debt collectors get most of their revenue from people who fall hopelessly behind on student loans, medical bills, auto loans, credit cards and home mortgages.
 Some forms of debt – student loans and medical debt especially – are shooting up so fast that many consumers aren’t even aware they are behind until they receive a call from a collection agency.

 Collection agencies often are intimidating, demanding and most of all persistent, in trying to extract whatever money you have available to satisfy your debt.
 They can be just as aggressive in trying to collect debts you don’t owe, yet some people still pay, just to avoid any more contact with the debt collection agency.

 One avenue to explore before defaulting on payments – and inviting debt collection agencies to chase you down – is to consider using one of the methods available in a debt consolidation plan.

 There are three types of debt consolidation plans: A Debt Management Program; a Debt Consolidation Loan; and a Debt Settlement Plan.
 Each is designed to help consumers cope with overwhelming debt from credit cards, home, auto and student loans.

 The first step for any of the plans is to contact a credit counseling agency, preferably a non-profit company, which will go over your income and expenses and advise you whether any of the plans will work to eliminate your debt.
 Enrolling one of these plans, especially a debt management program, could be a better solution that trying to deal with debt collectors.

 Nowhere is the notion of “Knowledge is Power” more important than in the realm of debt collection.
-The less knowledgeable someone is about a consumer’s rights under the law, the more assertive, persistent and annoying debt collectors can coax a delinquent borrower to repay an overdue obligation.
+The less knowledgeable someone is about a consumer’s rights under the law, the more likely debt collectors will take advantage of a delinquent borrower to repay an overdue obligation.